 Acacia Park hosts Skate in the Park each year in downtown Colorado Springs.
 Special events are held throughout the season, so it’s always a charming time out with your family.

-Acacia Park was donated in 1871 by the founding father of Colorado Springs: General William Jackson Palmer.
-The park has ample picnic tables, a playground, and the must-see Uncle Wilber fountain.
+Donated in 1871 by the founding father of Colorado Springs, General William Jackson Palmer, the park has ample picnic tables, a playground, and the must-see Uncle Wilber fountain.
 Bob and Kat Tudor, the artists behind the fountain, designed the whimsical piece to appeal to all ages.

 Winter Outdoor Ice Skating Rink

-Address: Acacia Park, 115 E Platte Ave, Colorado Springs, CO
+Address: 115 E Platte Ave, Colorado Springs, CO 80903